MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Method

 where $s$ is set to be 0.4.
 Our final loss function is $L_h = \alpha \mathcal{L}_1 + \beta \mathcal{L}_{SSIM} + \gamma \mathcal{L}_{perc} + \delta \mathcal{L}_{iso}$.

-\parahead{Inference} Once the Gaussian states are optimized in the training phase, we can drive \handmodel using a skeleton estimated using our pose estimation pipeline.
+\parahead{Inference} Once the Gaussian states are optimized, we can drive \handmodel using a skeleton obtained from our pose estimation pipeline (check supplementary).
 Given a novel pose during the inference, \handmodel outputs the transformed Gaussians as well as the rendered image from a particular view.